ViMaSter/courtengine/README.md

 ## <center>How To Play</center>
+---

 Controls are work in progress - mouse and controller support yet to be implemented.

-- X to advance text
+- `X` to advance text
-- Z to show Court Record
+- `Z` to show Court Record
-- C to press on cross examinations
+- `C` to press on cross examinations
-- Press the Up Arrow Key while in the Court Record to present evidence
+- Press the `Up Arrow` Key while in the Court Record to present evidence